XuZhongqiang/bubble-input/README.md

 }
 ```

 3. One more thing, if you set _offsetBottom or _target, you need to invoke BubbleInput.reset().
 The method will reset properties.
-However, I know it will be a bad experience, and I will Optimizate in the future when I have a good idea.
+However, I know it will be a bad experience, and I will optimizate it in the future when I have a good idea.
 ```javascript
 // page
 export default class CustomizeRoute extends Component {